 My entry into health care followed the completion of my AS Degree in Radiologic Technology at XXXX University in 1995.
 I went on to earn my ADN at XXXX Community and Technical College and my BSN online through XXXX University.
-Not an ´A´ student, my grades did improve a lot during the course of my studies towards the BSN.
-With extensive experience and dedication to nursing, I am highly responsible, very organized, and an extremely hard worker.
+Not an ´A´ student, but my grades improved during my studies for the BSN.
+With extensive experience and dedication to nursing, I have become highly responsible, organized, and an extremely hard worker.
 We live on a farm in Kentucky and would have it no other way.
-So studying online is a natural for me and XXXX University is well known for its innovative nursing programs.
-I truly enjoyed earning my BSN online and XXXX University is the only program to which I am applying because I see it as ideal for my purposes.
-Most of all, I want to be a Family Nurse Practitioner and I see XXXX as the premier online program in this area, especially since I want to study part time.
-I am also confident that the flexibility and mission of XXXX combine to make it the ideal place for me to be able to make a special effort and investment in my FNP studies from the perspective of rural health.
+So studying online is natural for me, and XXXX University is well known for its innovative nursing programs.
+I truly enjoyed earning my BSN online, and XXXX University is the only program I am applying to because I see it as ideal for my purposes.
+I want to be a Family Nurse Practitioner and see XXXX as the premier online program in this area, especially since I want to study part-time.
+The flexibility and mission of XXXX combine to make it the ideal place for me to make a special effort and investment in my FNP studies from the perspective of rural health.

-I am hungry for the kind of quality immersion experience in the field of Family Nurse Practitioner afforded by your program.
-Being accepted into and completing your program will give me the freedom to practice independently and to provide my rural clients with the highest quality of evidence-based nursing practice on the planet.
+I am hungry for the kind of quality immersion experience in the field of Family Nurse Practitioner studies afforded by your program.
+Completing your program will allow me to practice independently and provide my rural clients with the highest quality of evidence-based nursing practice.
 In this way, I will have the necessary foundation for making my maximum contribution to family nursing in my community.
-I look forward to studying a host of nursing-related subjects with an eye towards applications for the communities I serve, family planning services in rural areas, obtaining comprehensive medical histories, conducting thorough physical examinations, and interpreting diagnostic studies.
+I look forward to studying various nursing-related subjects with an eye toward applications for the communities I serve, family planning services in rural areas, obtaining comprehensive medical histories, conducting thorough physical examinations, and interpreting diagnostic studies.

-Probably my principal weakness as a nursing student has been my lack of test-taking skill.
+My principal weakness as a nursing student has been my lack of test-taking skills.
 This was particularly the case early on, during my studies towards the ADN.
-Still, since my grades in my BSN Program—while far from stellar—do fall into the acceptable range; thus, I feel that I went a long way towards redeeming my performance while studying towards the ADN.
+Still, my grades in my BSN Program—while far from stellar—do fall into the acceptable range; thus, I feel I went a long way toward redeeming my performance while studying for the ADN.
 Now 40 years old, I would have liked to have come to you sooner.
-I am off to a late start at graduate studies because, first and foremost, I was a nurse to my daughter, Catherine, to which my career naturally took a back seat.
-A very sick baby girl, I nursed her to the point where she was strong enough to survive a liver transplant at 4 years old.
+I am off to a late start in graduate studies because, first and foremost, I was a nurse to my daughter, Catherine, to which my career naturally took a back seat.
+A very sick baby girl, I nursed her to the point where she was strong enough to survive a liver transplant at four years old.

-1 year after Catherine’s liver transplant, however, she had an AAA (Abdominal Aortic Aneurysm); they fixed it, but then she developed another one that grew a horrible bacteria and she had to be on IV antibiotics for an additional 6 months.
-It was this experience, including my own study of all of Catherine’s medical issues that inspired me to become a nurse.
-Catherine was always my first priority and she was nine years old when I finished my ADN at XXXX Community and Technical College and begin my BSN Program.
-I ask for special consideration in the case of my low grades because I feel strongly that working to save my daughter’s life is the primary reason why my grades were low during my ADN Program.
+However, one year after Catherine’s liver transplant, she had an AAA (Abdominal Aortic Aneurysm); they fixed it, but then she developed another one that grew a horrible bacteria.
+She had to be on IV antibiotics for an additional six months.
+This experience, including my study of all of Catherine’s medical issues, inspired me to become a nurse.
+Catherine was always my priority, and she was nine years old when I finished my ADN at XXXX Community and Technical College and began my BSN Program.
+I ask for special consideration in the case of my low grades because I feel strongly that working to save my daughter’s life is the primary reason my rates were low during my ADN Program.

 Catherine is now 16 and doing marvelously.
-I have gained a lot of maturity as a nurse and I feel strongly that it is my optimal time for attending graduate school so as to be able to advance in my profession.
-My husband and all of my children are very supportive of my decision to return to nursing school and they have assured me that they will pull their weight around here when mom needs to study.
+I have gained a lot of maturity as a nurse, and I, feel strongly that it is my optimal time to attend graduate school to advance in my profession.
+My husband and all of my children support my decision to return to nursing school, and they have assured me that they will pull their weight around here when mom needs to study.

 Thank you again so much for considering me for your program.